 Methi paneer is a simple curry made with fenugreek leaves, paneer, onions and tomatoes.
 This is a simple yet healthy dish you can make with fresh or frozen methi leaves.
 This goes well with basmati rice, jeera rice or phulkas.

-Paneer palak rolls are healthy & delicious roti rolls made with palak paratha & paneer bhurji.
+Spinach Wraps with Paneer are healthy & delicious roti rolls made with palak paratha & paneer bhurji.
 If you are trying to sneak in some leafy greens into your family’s diet do try these.
 These are a weekly affair at my home.
 These go so well for breakfast, dinner or even in a school box.
 These are a must try if you have fussy kids at home.
 They will surely love these colourful palak rolls.

-Paneer paratha is originally made by stuffing crumbled and spiced paneer in parathas.
-This is a simple kids’ friendly recipe I made for my toddler where the paneer is added to the dough instead of stuffing it.
+Paneer paratha made in 2 ways.
+You can find stuffed paneer paratha recipe and the other without stuffing where you add the paneer to the dough itself.
 These parathas make a great finger food for toddlers too and they go well in a school box as well.
 These paneer parathas are very quick to make and are best eaten with a chutney.

 Easy paneer palak bhurji is a healthy paneer recipe made with palak aka spinach, paneer and basic spices.
 This is recipe has no onion, no tomato or garlic like the regular version.
 So this a fussy kids’ friendly version.
 This curry is great to make when you are in a hurry as there is not much chopping work involved.